 Some cases have been reported of blood relatives being affected, including cases of a mother and daughter, and sisters being affected.
 However, to date, no specific gene has been linked to an increased risk of the condition.

 Nerve Damage Theory

-In some patients, there may be damage to the nerves that are responsible for carry sensory messages from the bladder.
-This has the potential to cause pain associated with normal physiological events, such as the filling of the bladder.
+In some patients, there may be damage to the nerves that are responsible for carrying sensory messages from the bladder.
+This has the potential to cause the pain associated with normal physiological events, such as the filling of the bladder.

 An autoimmune response involving the destruction of the cells in the bladder has also been proposed as a cause of the condition.
 It is more common for individuals with an autoimmune disorder to suffer from interstitial cystitis, which suggests autoimmunity may be involved in the pathophysiology.

 This theory is linked to several other related health conditions that may play a role in the cause.

 Interstitial cystitis has been linked to several other conditions, due to the high frequency of patients that present concurrently with other symptoms and conditions.
 These include:

 - Chronic fatigue syndrome (CFS)